sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 <br>
 <b>Non-Tiled-ImageMask-Dataset</b> is a macroscopic annotation dataset which is created by reducing the size of
-the large images and masks of BCSS to 512x512, losing a lot of detailed pixel level information of cancer region.<br><br>
+the large images and masks of BCSS to 512x512, losing a lot of detailed pixel level information of the cancer region.<br><br>
 Probably, you will have to use both Tiled and Non-Tiled Dataset mixing to train a segmentation model.
 <br>